Prag8855/aab/frontend/content/glossary/Kündigungsfrist.md

 **[How job notice periods work ➞](/guides/job-notice-period)**

-Many other contracts have a notice period.
-For example, if you want to leave your apartment, you must tell your landlord 3 months in advance.
-There is a *Kündigungsfrist* of 3 months.
+Apartment leases usually have a 3-month notice period.
+It starts when the landlord receives your cancellation letter.
+You must pay rent until the end of the notice period.

 **[How apartment notice periods work ➞](/guides/moving-out#calculate-your-notice-period)**

+Many other contracts have a notice period.
 In some cases, you can cancel a contract early if there is a price increase, you [leave Germany](/guides/leaving-germany), or you move where the service is not available.[^1] This is called a *Sonderkündigung*.

 [^0]: [karrierebibel.de](https://karrierebibel.de/lange-kuendigungsfrist/)
 [^1]: [dslweb.de](https://www.dslweb.de/dsl-sonderkuendigungsrecht-ausserordentliche-fristlose-kuendigung.php)